gramantin/awesome-rails/README.md

 - [rails-templates(lewagon)](https://github.com/lewagon/rails-templates) - Jump start your Rails development with Le Wagon best practices.
 - [rails-templates(nimblehq)](https://github.com/nimblehq/rails-templates) - Our optimized Rails templates used in our projects.
 - [rails-vue-template](https://github.com/scottrobertson/rails-vue-template) - An example of how to use VueJS as a single page application inside Rails using Webpacker.
 - [rails_new](https://github.com/lockstep/rails_new) - A thoughtfully designed template for building modern Rails apps.
-Get started in minutes instead of hours.
-See also https://railsnew.io, in the Generators section.
+Get started in minutes instead of hours. railsnew.io has a generator listed in the [generators](#generators) section.
 - [suspenders](https://github.com/thoughtbot/suspenders) - A Rails template with our standard defaults, ready to deploy to Heroku.
 - [vuejs-rails-starterkit](https://github.com/jetthoughts/vuejs-rails-starterkit) - Vue.js + Rails Starting Kit GitHub Template to develop Hybrid Mobile Application.